 RECOMMENDED: 4 Types of Pit Bull Breeds

-Bred to run on land, not swim in water
+1. They were bred to run on land, not swim in water

 In the past, all dog breeds were bred for a specific purpose, role or job in society.
-Most dogs were meant to be aids to humans, though some were companions and others provided entertainment.
+Most dogs were bred to be aids to humans, though some were companions and others provided entertainment.
 In the Pitbulls’ case, they had multiple roles.

 Pitbulls were bred to participate in the bloodsport, that is, bull-baiting.
 In this now-illegal sport, these dogs were put into a “pit” with bulls (and sometimes rats).
 Pitbulls would then try to slowly take down these bulls by taunting and biting them.